HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Introduction

 \section{Introduction}

-The advancement of generative models~\citep{Song21Scorebased, Ho20DDPM, Rombach22ldm, Ramesh22DALLE2} has succeeded in generating high-fidelity and realistic images, partially thanks to a large volume of high-quality data for model training.
-However, considering the widespread presence of long-tail distributions and data imbalances across image categories~\cite{Hong20F2}, there are many scenarios in the real world where it is impossible to obtain sufficient samples of certain categories for model training.
-To adapt to such practical applications, a variety of generation methods have been introduced as data augmentation techniques to generate new realistic and diverse images for a category given only a few images.
-This challenging task is referred to as few-shot image generation~\cite{Clouâtre19, Hong20, Hong20F2, Hong20Match, Hong22, Hong22Delta, Ding22, Li23HAE, Ding23}.
-A variety of tasks can benefit from improvements in few-shot image generation, for instance, low-data detection~\cite{Fu19} and few-shot classification~\cite{Sung18, Vinyals16}.
+Generative models~\cite{Song21Scorebased, Ho20DDPM, Rombach22ldm, Ramesh22DALLE2} have succeeded in generating high-fidelity and realistic images, partially thanks to a large volume of high-quality data for model training.
+However, with the widespread presence of long-tail distributions and data imbalances across image categories~\cite{Hong20F2}, there are many scenarios in the real world where it is impossible to collect sufficient samples of certain categories for model training.
+It is difficult for generative models trained on well-sampled categories to generate realistic and diverse images for a novel category given only a few examples.
+This challenging task is known as few-shot image generation, which aims to synthesize images that preserve the category-level identity of the limited input samples~\cite{Clouâtre19, Hong20, Hong20F2, Hong20Match, Hong22, Hong22Delta, Ding22, Li23HAE, Ding23}.

-Existing GAN-based few-shot image generation methods generally fall into three categories. \textit{Transfer-based methods} \cite{Clouâtre19, Liang20} leverage meta-learning or domain adaptation on GANs to produce new images by facilitating knowledge transfer across categories. \textit{Fusion-based methods} \cite{Bartunov18, Gu21, Hong20F2, Hong20Match, yang22wavegan, Zhou24F2DGAN} combine features from multiple input images in feature space, decoding the fused features to generate images, although outputs tend to closely resemble the source images. \textit{Transformation-based methods}~\cite{Antoniou17, Hong22, Hong22Delta, Ding22, Ding23} apply intra-category transformations or introduce random perturbations to samples from unseen categories, allowing image generation without extensive fine-tuning.
-However, these methods represent the images in the Euclidean feature space, and tend to be over-complicated, leading to generated images that frequently suffer from collapse due to limited diversity.